Thyda-Siv/Thyda-Siv.github.io/_pages/publications.md

 ## Working Paper

-**Reachsak Ly**, Alireza Shojaei, Decentralized autonomous organizations in Built Environments: Applications, Potentials and Limitations, Information Systems and e-Business Management Journal (Under reviewed)
+**Reachsak Ly**, Alireza Shojaei, Decentralized autonomous organizations in Built Environments: Applications, Potentials and Limitations, Information Systems and e-Business Management Journal (*Under reviewed*)

-**Reachsak Ly**, MohammadHossein Heydari, Hossein Naderi, Josh Iorio, Alireza Shojaei* ,Investigation of Gender and Racial Diversity in U.S. Construction Higher Education (Revising for resubmission)
+**Reachsak Ly**, Mohammad Hossein Heydari, Hossein Naderi, Josh Iorio, Alireza Shojaei* , Investigation of Gender and Racial Diversity in U.S. Construction Higher Education (* In revision for resubmission*)

+**Reachsak Ly**, Alireza Shojaei, Smart and autonomous building cyber-physical system (*In preparation for submission*)

+**Reachsak Ly**, Alireza Shojaei, Decentralized governance for Community-based facilities management in smart building (*In preparation for submission*)

+**Reachsak Ly**, Alireza Shojaei, Data-driven and distributed governance for smart building facilities management (*In preparation for submission*)

+**Reachsak Ly**, Alireza Shojaei, Blockchain-based IoT and digital building twin integrated framework for decentralized automation of building facilities operation (*In preparation for submission*)

-Assessment of annoyance from traffic noise inside a school and a hospital, Inter Noise 2024 Conference, (Preparation for submission)
+Assessment of annoyance from traffic noise inside a school and a hospital, Inter Noise 2024 Conference, (*In preparation for submission*)

 ## Peer-Reviewed Publication